How to Unblock a Shower Drain Without Chemicals

 Step 2: Make an Hook

-Create a small hook at the end of the wire you straightened.
+Make a hook that is small at the top of the wire you just straightened out.

-Put the hook in the drain and search looking for hairs and debris.
+Insert the hook into the drain and look looking for hairs and debris.
 Remove anything that pops up.

-Set the vacuum in "liquids" or "wet" mode.
+Set the vacuum on "liquids" and "wet" mode.

-Cover any overflow drains with either duct tape or wet cloth to ensure maximum suction power.
+Cover drains that are overflowing with duct tape or a moist cloth to ensure maximum suction power.

 Step 4: Turn on Vacuum

 Switch on the vacuum and allow it to run for around three minutes.
-This should help remove any blockages from your shower drain.
+This should eliminate any blockages from your shower drain.

 Method | Supplies Needed | Steps |